hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 ### Soft-clipping

 Soft-clipping allows for more accurate alignment by ignoring portions at the ends of the reads that do match well to the reference genome.
 The procedure can carry a small penalty for each soft-clipped base, but amounts to a significantly smaller penalty than mismatching bases.
-Soft-clipped bases are retained in the sequence and simply marked.
-In contrast to trimming, which deletes the unwanted sequence (hard-clipping), soft-clipping retains the soft-clipped base in the sequence and simply marks it.
+In contrast to trimming, which removes the unwanted sequence (hard-clipping), soft-clipping retains the soft-clipped base in the sequence and simply marks it.

 <p align="center">